 Step 3: Configure the Remote Desktop Session

-This opens the Remote Desktop Preference window, where you can configure the remote connection.
+The Remote Desktop Preference window is opened.
+Here you can configure the remote connection you want to establish.

 You can also set the Resolution you want to use for the connection and the Color depth.

 NOTE: Selecting a larger desktop resolution and color depth can impact the performance of your remote desktop session.
 If you experience lag when connected to a remote desktop, try reducing the color depth or resolution.

 If you want to share a folder existing on your Ubuntu computer with the Windows computer, simply check the Share folder box and select the folder you want to share from Ubuntu.

 Also, for more advanced settings, go to the Advanced tab.
 There you can turn the sound on or off, share printers, disable clipboard synchronisation, etc.